 Identifying VAT savings

 Any VAT that’s charged on land or property related services, on conference or event organising activities, T&E, restaurant meals and subsistence – all normal types of expenses incurred by a business, can be recovered.

 But confusion over how the system works means that huge amounts of VAT are left unrecovered each year.

 Opportunities for foreign reclaim

 Any companies who rely on international travel are paying this tax on all of their accommodation, meals, transport, and incidentals.
 What they’re often not aware of, is that this VAT may be recoverable.

 Complexity arises when trying to determine how each country treats the VAT with every jurisdiction having different rules.
 These can depend on the company type, why the expense was incurred, who was incurring the expense, and where your company is registered.

 VAT by category

-The ‘other’ category includes spend categories such as laundry, training, gifts, subscriptions, domestic air, equipment, visas, office supplies and books.
+The ‘other’ category includes spending categories such as laundry, training, gifts, subscriptions, domestic air, equipment, visas, office supplies, and books.

 - Lodging 57%